Ford GAA engine: Development

+After the start of World War II, the UK was looking to manufacture complicated parts — notably the crankshafts — of the Rolls-Royce Merlin aircraft engine in the United States, but negotiations with Packard stalled because the company insisted on making complete engines.
+In June 1940 production drawings arrived in North America and were seized by the United States Department of the Treasury, providing an opportunity for Ford engineers to copy them and soon derive a version simplified for mass-production at Ford's factories.
+However, the prior text, provided without citation, is misleading and may be false.
+Ford was asked by the British Government to produce true Merlin engines, not a revised mass production version as the prior text claims, at their factories in England, and delivered 30,400 bomber engine variants of the Merlin by war's end.
+However, Henry Ford balked at producing the Merlin in Detroit and instead preferred to produce a fresh design, with the ambitious goal of 2000 hp.
+Although this design had the same bore and stroke as the Merlin, it shared no parts in common and differed substantially in several fundamental ways, such as having four overhead cams instead of the Merlin's two.
+This engine, called the XV-1650, was never produced, however, because the US Navy had no interest in water cooled engines in that power range and the US Army was obliged and loyal to Allison at the moment, and because of Henry Ford's tainted pre-war cooperation with Germany (Sources: Graham White, Allied Piston Aircraft Engines of World War II, 1995, and Herschel Smith, A History of Aircraft Piston Engines, 1981).

-Immediately preceding World War II, Ford developed an aircraft engine similar to the Rolls-Royce Merlin.
-It was a 60 degree V-12 of 1,650 cubic inch displacement with cylinder bore and stroke matching the Merlin aviation engine, using an aluminum block and head; dual overhead camshafts, and four valves per cylinder.
+It was a 60 degree V-12 of 1,650 cubic inch displacement, with the cylinder bore and stroke matching the Merlin, using an aluminum block and head; dual overhead camshafts, and four valves per cylinder.
 The intention of this design was to help Ford break into the anticipated large market for aircraft engines.
 This engine was built to typical aircraft standards: it was light, high performance, and highly reliable.
-Everything was safety wired or staked with close attention to detail on every part.
+Everything was safety-wired or staked, with close attention to detail on every part.
 Available information suggests this design performed well.

 However, it never went into production as an aircraft engine due to the United States Navy's decision to only use radial engines for its aircraft and the Army's contractual commitments to existing manufacturers.

 With the approach of war, increasing orders for M4 Sherman tanks were causing supply issues with the 9-cylinder radial Wright R-975 Whirlwind engine used.
-The U.S. Army decided it needed to source additional engine suppliers, choosing a version of the Ford GAA cut down from twelve cylinders to eight for various vehicle applications.
+The U.S. Army decided it needed to establish additional engine suppliers, choosing a version of the Ford GAA cut down from twelve cylinders to eight for various vehicle applications.